paquiteau/pynufft/doc/source/manu/NUFFT_cpu.rst

 **Attributes**

-- NUFFT_cpu.ndims: the dimension
+- NUFFT.ndims: the dimension

-- NUFFT_cpu.ft_axes: the axes where the FFT takes place
+- NUFFT.ft_axes: the axes where the FFT takes place

-- NUFFT_cpu.parallel_flag: 1 for parallel transform.
-                           0 for single channel.
-                           If 1, the additional axis is batch.

-- NUFFT_cpu.batch: internal attribute saving the number of channels.
-                   If parallel_flag is 0, the batch is 1.
-                   Otherwise, the batch must be given explictly during planning.

-- NUFFT_cpu.Nd: Tuple, the dimensions of the image
+- NUFFT.Nd: Tuple, the dimensions of the image

-- NUFFT_cpu.Kd: Tuple, the dimensions of the oversampled k-space
+- NUFFT.Kd: Tuple, the dimensions of the oversampled k-space

-**The life-cycle of an NUFFT_cpu object**
+**The life-cycle of an NUFFT object**

-NUFFT_cpu employs the plan-execution two-stage model.
+NUFFT employs the plan-execution two-stage model.
 This can maximize the runtime speed, at the cost of the extra precomputation times and extra memory.

-Instantiating an NUFFT_cpu instance defines only some instance attributes.
+Instantiating an NUFFT instance defines only some instance attributes.
 Instance attributes will be replaced later once the method plan() is called.

 Then the plan() method will call the helper.plan() function, which constructs the scaling factor and the interpolator.